Why Mutual Funds Can't Be Hedge Funds

 Even if hedge funds were to regain their mojo, however, mutual funds would struggle to mirror that success.
 One reason would be structural.
 The Investment Company Act of 1940, which covers publicly registered funds, does not permit high leverage.
 This restriction can often be worked around, by investing in derivatives that have implied rather than explicit leverage, but there's no doubt that it does hamper some mutual fund activities.

 Perhaps the greater impediment is culture.
-As Morningstar's Miriam Sjoblom points out, those who run nontraditional-bond funds--the closest thing that the mutual fund industry offers to fixed-income hedge funds--typically began their careers running traditional portfolios.
+As Miriam Sjoblom, formerly of Morningstar, points out, those who run nontraditional-bond funds--the closest thing that the mutual fund industry offers to fixed-income hedge funds--typically began their careers running traditional portfolios.
 They are bond managers who are shifting to alternatives.
 Whereas with credit or global-macro hedge funds, the reverse holds true.
 They tend to be run by alternatives managers who are using bonds.